The information in this article applies to:

 If starting up your Windows PC in Safe Mode resolves the program error, and if it continues when restarting Windows normally, then there is likely a conflict with a third party application running on your system.

-If none of the above steps have resolved the software closing unexpectedly on your Microsoft Windows PC, then you should create a brand new Administrator User Account on the computer.
-Create it with full administrative rights, log in using that Account, and then attempt to use the software using the new account to test whether or not you continue to experience the same behavior.
+If none of the above steps have resolved the software closing unexpectedly on your system, then you should create a brand new Administrator User Account on the computer.
+Create it with full administrative rights, log in using that account, and then attempt to use the software using the new account to test whether or not you continue to experience the same behavior.

-For information on creating a new user account, please see the appropriate Microsoft article below.
+For information on creating a new user account, please see the following Microsoft article below.